This page covers:

 (right) coat of arms of Pope Benedict XIV with angels by an unknown artist

 Gian Lorenzo Bernini lived very near S. Maria Maggiore, he wanted to be buried there, his father Pietro was involved in the decoration of Cappella Paolina and his son Pietro Filippo was one of the priests of the basilica.
-Notwithstanding all these ties he was not involved in the redesign of S. Maria Maggiore because his project for the external appearance of the apse was rejected.
+Notwithstanding all these ties he was not involved in the redesign of S. Maria Maggiore because his project for the external aspect of the apse was rejected.
 Visitors are told that a staircase inside the bell tower was designed by him, however most art historians do not include it among Bernini's works.

-Main altar of Cappella Paolina: relief depicting the Miracle of the Snow by Stefano Maderno
+Main altar of Cappella Paolina: relief depicting the Miracle of the Snow by Stefano Maderno (ca 1610)

 S. Maria Maggiore is also known as Basilica Liberiana and S. Maria ad Nives (snow): both names make reference to the traditional account of its foundation.
 On the night before August 5, 358, Pope Liberius saw in his dream the Virgin Mary who told him to build a church on the site where later that night snow would fall.
-A precious (bronze, marble and lapis lazuli) relief in Cappella Paolina portrays the pope drawing the plan for S. Maria Maggiore on the snow which had fallen on the top of the Esquiline Hill.
+A precious (bronze, marble and lapis lazuli) relief in Cappella Paolina portrays the Pope drawing the plan for S. Maria Maggiore on the snow which had fallen on the top of the Esquiline Hill.

 Re-enactment of the miracle in August 2008